Athergaming/Roblox-Gym-League-Script/README.md

 The script has been tested by me a lot, but I am a one man team so I can always miss some bugs, feel free to dm me with the contact below.
 Current bugs being fixed:

 ``1.
-Auto train doesn't train the selected equipment, after 100% was turned on.
+After 100% train turned on, auto train doesn't train the selected equipment(current fix, reselect the equioment).
 Progress: Fixed next update``

 # Contact or Report Bugs